intel/afxdp-plugins-for-kubernetes/README.md

 # AF_XDP Plugins for Kubernetes

 A Kubernetes device plugin and CNI plugin to provide AF_XDP networking to Kubernetes pods.
 The plugins will have multiple modes of operation.
-Currently the only implemented mode is to provide AF_XDP networking to pods using Intel's Cloud Native Data Plane (CNDP) framework.
 ## Prerequisites
 ### Required
 The following prerequisites are required to build and deploy the plugins: